 Shah Kulu had a talented student by the name of Kara Mehmed Memi, who also became a famous artist in the Ottoman Court.
 He created a new style bearing his name in Turkey.
 The Kara Memi style is internationally known as “quarter flowers” as it contains four basic repeated flowers; tulips, roses, carnations and hyacinths (see figure 5).

 One of the most notable examples of decorated wooden panels is the so-called Aleppo Room (the original reception room of Bayt Wakil).
 Located in the Museum of Islamic Art in Berlin, it presents a vastness of motifs including both the stylized (Rumi and Hatayi) and the semi-stylized motifs (Saz and Kara Memi).

-Furthermore, in the Aleppo Room Chinese motifs, human and animal figures as well as mythological creatures and sceneries from famous literature can be found alongside Ottoman styles (see figures 6 and 7).
+Furthermore, in the Aleppo Room Chinese motifs, human and animal figures as well as mythological creatures and sceneries from famous literature can be found alongside Ottoman styles.
 It´s unique surface shows off the diverse cultural backgrounds and talented skills these artists were able to bring together in one place.

 Naturalistic style started 18th century in the Ottoman court